All of the bathroom scenes were shot in chronological order to make the actors feel what the characters were going through.

 At the beginning of the film, Adam (Leigh Whannell) is informed via the cassette tape, that he must free himself from his chain, and escape the bathroom.
 Lawrence (Cary Elwes) is informed that if he does not complete his game, then he will be left to die in the bathroom.
 The opposite fates befall both characters at the end of the film.

-In the scene where Dr. Gordon begins sawing his foot off, Adam is heard screaming and crying in the background.
+When Dr. Gordon begins sawing his foot off, Adam is heard screaming and crying in the background.
 His screaming and crying is the same one used from the very last scene during the final climax.
 The audio was edited and re-looped.

 Leigh Whannell came up with idea of giving John Kramer a brain tumor while spending time in a neurology ward for anxiety and headaches.
 He said that undergoing all kinds of tests and expecting bad news made him reflect on his own mortality.
 He used this experience in creating a character who still had only a few years to live.

 Instead of "The Quadruple Shotgun Trap", the creators wanted a trap that consisted of two things that would spring from the walls and snap shut on Sing (Ken Leung) and fold him up into a box.
 They described it as an "iron cocoon."
 They decided against the idea, as it would have cost too much money for visual effects.
-The iron cocoon idea, however, was finally used in Saw 3D: The Final Chapter (2010).
+The iron cocoon idea, however, was finally used in Saw: The Final Chapter (2010).

 It can be argued that John had intended for Adam to be able to escape from the room, but by the actions of Amanda, he was prevented from it.
 In "Saw III", it is revealed that Amanda was the one who threw the key on his chest, instead of putting it in his pocket, hinting that she knew he would lose it.

-Director James Wan and Leigh Whannell returned for several re-shoots, but the original actors were unavailable by that time.
+Directors James Wan and Leigh Whannell returned for several re-shoots, but the original actors were unavailable by that time.
 Whannell played the parts himself and Wan used close-up shots of the characters' bodies, avoiding showing their faces.
 Whannell played Detective Sing (Ken Leung) entering the building with a shotgun and the body of Sing falling down after being shot.
 Also, the close-up shots of Amanda's (Shawnee Smith's) hands in her torture and murder scene were Whannell's, and he wore a wig to make his shadow on the wall appear more like Shawnee's.

 Not including the video game, Detective Tapp is actually the only main protagonist in the feature film franchise who does not die from either Jigsaw's traps or playing one of his games.
 He is rather shot instead and left for dead in the sewers for interfering.